dovi-k/house_of_coffee/README.md

 - As a user, I want to create my own account, so that I can save, view and edit my profile details and view my order history.
 #### Returning users
 - As a user, I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.
 - As a user, I want to reset my password if I forgot it, so that I can get access to my profile again.
-- As a user, I want to  be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.
-- As a user, I want to  be able to change my email or add the second email, so that I can have an easier access to the website's functionality and to gain more flexibility.

 #### Website Owner(admin)
 - As a user, I want to have convenient and secure admin interface avalable only for website admin, so that I can add, edit and remove products/services.
 - As a user, I want to receive emails from the users when they fill out the contact form, so that I can reply on them satisfying users queries.